Special Education Resources

-With the diversity in Special Education, some sites are not disability specific but act as portals to resources, support groups, discussion forums, journals, … .
+With the diversity in Special Education, some listed sites are not disability specific but act as portals to resources, support groups, discussion forums, journals, … .

-This page provides technology support, software/hardware, groups, individual support, resources for specific disabilities and more.
-Also check on Special Education pages, general and specific, for further resources.
+This page provides technology support, software/hardware, groups, individual support, resources for specific disabilities, more.
+Also check on Special Education pages, general and specific, for further information.
 Unless otherwise stated they are free.

-Remember many sites are not Australian.
+Remember some sites are not Australian.
 Check carefully to be sure they conform to Australian requirements before use, e.g. spelling, terminology, guidelines, … .

 Listed individual resources are suitable for teacher use with all education levels unless specifically indicated otherwise.